pfheatwole/thesis/source/foil_geometry.rst

 ..
 Defining the section index

    Don't confuse how you generate the geometry with how you index a section.

-Although the primary purpose of a section index is as an independent variable to query the geometry, it may also be used to define the geometry.
-Conversely, it is commonly defined by the geometry; for example, a common convention is to refer to sections by the :math:`y`-coordinate of some point embedded in the section, or the linear distance of some curve that runs through points embedded in the sections.
-It is a feature of this generality that provides models the flexibility to choose a definition that is convenient for each application.

 ..
 Other considerations: